Courses

 German 100 (3) Introduction to Reading Culture.
 Dewulf

 This course offers an introduction to the history of German literature, with a focus on reading culture.
 This course is intended to acquaint students with selected works from German cultural history and to familiarize them with various methods of interpretation and analysis.
 Required for all German majors.
 Fulfills the Letters & Science requirement in Arts and Literature or International Studies.
 Taught in German.
-Students with native fluency in German are not eligible to enroll.
-Prerequisite: German 4.
+Students with native fluency in German are only eligible to enroll if instructor approves.

 German 101 (3) Advanced German Conversation, Composition, and Style.
 Euba